Global phase diagram of Coulomb-interacting anisotropic Weyl semimetals with disorder: Renormalization group analysis

+Considering initially both of long-range Coulomb interaction and RSP, the flows of $\Delta_{0}$ with different initial conditions are shown in figure~\ref{Fig:VRGCoulombRSP}.
+We can find that RSP is suppressed by Coulomb interaction.
+For small initial value $\Delta_{0,0}$, RSP always flows to zero.
+However, for large enough initial value $\Delta_{0,0}$, RSP flows away for small $\alpha_{0}$, but approaches to zero if $\alpha_{0}$ is larger than a critical value.
+These results are qualitatively same as the ones displayed in figure~\ref{Fig:VRGCoulombRSPExpansion}, in which subleading terms induced by the disorder coupling are discarded.

+For different parameter $\beta_{0}$, the phase diagrams on the plane of $\Delta_{0,0}$ and $\alpha_{0}$ are shown in figure~\ref{Fig:PhaseDiagramRSPCoulomb}.
+For a given $\beta_{0}$, if $\Delta_{0,0}$ takes a small value, the system is always in SM phase, if $\Delta_{0,0}$ takes a large enough value, the system is driven from CDM phase to SM phase with the increasing of $\alpha_{0}$.
+Remarkably, the critical strength of RSP is changed obviously once Coulomb interaction is considered even if $\alpha_{0}$ takes arbitrarily small value.
+These characteristics are also qualitatively same as figure~\ref{Fig:PhaseDiagramRSPCoulombExpansion}, although there are some quantitative differences.

+The dynamical exponents $z_{1}$ and $z_{2}$, and the anomalous dimension of fermion field $\eta_{\psi}$ at the phase boundary between SM phase and CDM phase are shown in figure~\ref{Fig:ExponentZ} by blue, red, and green lines respectively.

-If both of long-rang Coulomb interaction and $x$-RVP are initially considered, the flows of $\Delta_{1}$ with different initial conditions are presented in Fig.~\ref{Fig:VRGCoulombRVP1}.
+If both of long-rang Coulomb interaction and $x$-RVP are initially considered, the flows of $\Delta_{1}$ with different initial conditions are presented in figure~\ref{Fig:VRGCoulombRVP1}.
 For a given $\beta_{0}$, there are three different cases.
-In the first case, such as Fig.~\ref{Fig:VRGCoulombRVP1}(c), $\Delta_{10}$ takes relatively small value.
+In the first case, such as figure~\ref{Fig:VRGCoulombRVP1}(c), $\Delta_{1,0}$ takes relatively small value.
 In this case, $\Delta_{1}$ always flows to zero if $\alpha_{0}$ takes arbitrarily finite value, which indicates that the system is always in SM phase.
-In the second case, such as Figs.~\ref{Fig:VRGCoulombRVP1}(b) and (d), $\Delta_{10}$ takes a large enough value.
-Accordingly, $\Delta_{1}$ flows away inevitably, which represents that the system is unavoidably driven to CDM phase.
-In the third case, as shown in Fig.~\ref{Fig:PhaseDiagramRVP1Coulomb}(a), $\Delta_{10}$ takes an intermediate value.
-In this case, $\Delta_{1}$ flows away if $\alpha_{0}$ takes a smaller value, but approaches to zero if $\alpha_{0}$ is larger than a critical value.
-It indicates that there is a QPT from CDM to SM with increasing of $\alpha_{0}$ for the third case.
+In the second case, such as figure~\ref{Fig:VRGCoulombRVP1}(b) , $\Delta_{1,0}$ takes a large enough value.
+Accordingly, $\Delta_{1}$ flows away even if the Coulomb strength takes quite large value, which represents that the system is driven to CDM phase.
+In the third case, as shown in figures~\ref{Fig:PhaseDiagramRVP1Coulomb}(a) and \ref{Fig:PhaseDiagramRVP1Coulomb}(d), $\Delta_{1,0}$ takes an intermediate value.
+In this case, $\Delta_{1}$ flows away if $\alpha_{0}$ takes a small value, but approaches to zero if $\alpha_{0}$ is larger than a critical value.
+It indicates that there is a QPT from CDM to SM phases with increasing of $\alpha_{0}$ for the third case.